 Soar Together @ Air and Space: Science Fiction

-In January, our monthly family program at the National Air and Space Museum will explore science fiction!
 Discover how imagination and science fiction influences science and technology, while scientific advances fuel futuristic thinking and fantasy.
 Learners will hear from science fiction and fantasy writers, as well as from our own Museum staff, and have the opportunity to dive into their own writing.
-Check out our free activities — like digital scavenger hunts and virtual demonstrations — to explore the Museum’s more peculiar objects, examine how differences and diversity are treated in science fiction and how it reflects the real world, and more!
+Check out our free activities to explore the Museum’s more peculiar objects, examine how differences and diversity are treated in science fiction and how it reflects the real world, and more!

-- Live Chat on the Creation of Science Fiction
+- Discussions on the Creation of Science Fiction

 - YOU Can Write!